-Discovering the causes of sarcoidosis, and ultimately a cure, can be uncovered through rigorous and extensive scientific research.
+Discovering the causes of sarcoidosis, and ultimately a cure, can be uncovered through rigorous and collaborative scientific research.

 FSR has provided annual Research Awards, Abstract Awards, and Research Research Support to select programs.
 Clinically applied research is critical to achieving our mission and our grants have been critical is supporting many studies.
 Since 2005, FSR has partnered with the American Thoracic Society to offer an annual sarcoidosis specific research grant.
 Collectively we have awarded nearly $1 million to support innovative research projects leading to an additional $1.2 million in subsequent awards to our researchers.
 Our past grants include: